Goldziher/tree-sitter-language-pack/README.md

 ## Contribution

 This library is open to contribution.
 Feel free to open issues or submit PRs.
-Its better to discuss issues before submitting PRs to avoid disappointment.
+It's better to discuss issues before submitting PRs to avoid disappointment.

 ### Local Development